vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

     // We derive from JobComponentSystem, as a result ECS hands us the required dependencies for our jobs.
     //
-    // This is possible because we declare using the Group struct, which components we read & write from.
-    // Also declares what data is being read & written to in this ComponentSystem by declaring it in the Group struct.
+    // IJobProcessComponentData declares that it will read BoidData and write to TransformMatrix.
+    //
     // Because it is declared the JobComponentSystem can give us a Job dependency, which contains all previously scheduled
     // jobs that write to any BoidData or RendererTransforms.
-    // We also have to return the dependency so any job we schedule will get registered against the types for the next System that might run
+    // We also have to return the dependency so that any job we schedule
+    // will get registered against the types for the next System that might run.
     // This approach means:
     // * No waiting on main thread, just scheduling jobs with dependencies (Jobs only start when dependencies have completed)
     // * Dependencies are figured out automatically for us, so we can write modular multithreaded code protected override JobHandle OnUpdate(JobHandle inputDeps)
     {
-        var job = new TransformJob();
-        return job.Schedule(m_Group.Boids, m_Group.RendererTransforms, 16, inputDeps);
+        return new TransformJob().Schedule(this, m_Group.RendererTransforms, 16, inputDeps);
     }
 }
 ```